Window Covering Brands That Matter

 An Honest Word About Cheap Motorized Shades

-We're not saying every expensive brand is great or every affordable brand is bad.
+We're not saying every affordable brand is bad.
 We're saying: check what motor is inside.
-If it's a Somfy motor in a mid-priced shade, that's an excellent value.
-If it's a proprietary motor with no markings in a premium-priced shade, that's a red flag.
+A Somfy motor in a mid-priced shade is excellent value.
+A proprietary motor with no markings in a premium shade is a red flag.

 What to Ask Before You Buy Motorized Shades